ionic-team/ionic-docs/src/pages/index.md

 ### One codebase, running everywhere

 Ionic is the only mobile app stack that enables web developers to build apps for all major app stores and the mobile web from a single codebase.
-And with <a href="">Adaptive Styling</a>, Ionic apps look and feel at home on every device.
+And with <a href="/docs/theming/platform-styles">Adaptive Styling</a>, Ionic apps look and feel at home on every device.

 #### A focus on performance